dotenvx/dotenvx.github.io/blog/_posts/2024-07-01-dotenvx-pro-choosing-an-architecture.md

 I can hear my [friend Yamil (devops)](https://github.com/elbuo8) saying it to me now:

-> "Yeah, I don't trust you, bro."
+> Yeah, I don't trust you, bro.

 So by centralizing the keys on Amazon, they eliminate the risk - you.

-I want to add, this placement of trust, in my experience, adds friction for developers.
-Have you ever worked with a big corporate and requested a new production `HELLO` key set for your next feature deploy?
+I want to add, this placement of trust in my experience adds friction for developers.
+Have you ever worked with a big corporate and requested a new production `HELLO` key for your next feature deploy?
 It can be a long wait, only to be fat-fingered as `HRLLO` – causing your deploy to fail.
 Compliance departments loves this for some reason.

 ## Why Zero-Knowledge

 Zero-knowledge architecture makes the opposite assumption - third-party risk is greater.
-I tend to agree with this on not just an empirical level, but also philisophical one.
+I tend to agree with this on not just an empirical level, but also a philosophical one.

 I'm a developer-first kind of guy.
 I want to empower developers, and I think when you do you actually end up with safer and more elegant solutions.

-For example, I want this scenario at those corporates:
+For example, I want this scenario:

 1. I set `HELLO=development` in `.env` of my PR
 2. Yamil sees it and runs `dotenvx set HELLO "production" -f .env.production`
 3. Yamil pushes his `.env.production` changes to my PR

 Boom, now the feature is ready in development AND production.
 I safely don't know the production secret (because its encrypted and only Yamil has access to its decryption key), but we're both coordinating on the same platform - git<sup>[2](#footnote2)</sup>.
 He can't gatekeep.
-And bonus, now when Yamil fat fingers the key name to `HLLO`, I can catch it.
+And bonus, now when Yamil fat-fingers the key name to `HRLLO`, I know.

 For weird reasons, compliance departments don't like this.
 They're wrong of course.
 You get a complete audit log in git - who, what, when.
 They'll come around eventually.